tomdionysus/fplanner/README.md

 # FPlanner

-FPlanner is a CoffeeScript tool to prioritise and calculate debt payments and calculate a debt-free date.
+FPlanner is a CoffeeScript tool to prioritise and calculate debt payments and work out your debt-free date.

 ## Installation